List of Fresno State Bulldogs head football coaches

 Matt Entz is the current head coach of the Bulldogs.

-The Fresno State Bulldogs college football team represents California State University, Fresno (commonly referred to as Fresno State) in the Mountain West Conference (MWC), as part of the NCAA Division I Football Bowl Subdivision.
+The Fresno State Bulldogs college football team represents California State University, Fresno (commonly referred to as Fresno State) in the Pac-12 Conference, as part of the NCAA Division I Football Bowl Subdivision.
 The program has had 20 head coaches, and 3 interim head coaches, since it began play during the 1921 season.
 The current head coach is Matt Entz, who has held the position since December 4, 2024.

-Nine coaches have led Fresno State in postseason bowl games: James Bradshaw, Cecil Coleman, Darryl Rogers, Jim Sweeney, Pat Hill, Tim DeRuyter, Jeff Tedford, Lee Marks and Tim Skipper.
+Ten coaches have led Fresno State in postseason bowl games: James Bradshaw, Cecil Coleman, Darryl Rogers, Jim Sweeney, Pat Hill, Tim DeRuyter, Jeff Tedford, Lee Marks Tim Skipper, and Entz.
 Eleven coaches also won conference championships: Arthur W. Jones captured three as a member of the California Coast Conference; Leo Harris captured two, Stanley Borleske one, and Bradshaw one as a member of the Far Western Conference; Cecil Coleman captured three, Bradshaw and Clark Van Galder each had two, and Darryl Rogers one as a member of the California Collegiate Athletic Association; Sweeney captured six as a member of the Pacific Coast Athletic Association / Big West Conference; Sweeney captured two and Hill one as a member of the Western Athletic Conference; DeRuyter and Tedford each captured two as a member of the MWC.

 Sweeney is the leader in seasons coached, with 19 years as head coach and games coached (221) and won (144).
 Bradshaw has the highest all-time winning percentage at 0.750.
 Earl Wight has the lowest winning percentage of those who have coached more than one game, with 0.000.